team23/b5/docs/03_common_tasks.md

 * db:download - Download DB from server, might strip some tables for easy usage.
 * db:export - Export the local database.
 * db:import - Import a database dump.
-* db:prepare_dev - Prepare the database for development (changing configuration, truncate tables, …)
+* db:prepare:dev - Prepare the database for development (changing configuration, truncate tables, …)

 Database dumps are normally stored inside `$CONFIG_paths_db`, which in general is set to `_db/` inside the project root.